Project-MONAI/monai-deploy/guidelines/MONAI-Workloads.md

 ## Definitions:

-- **Job:** when you request the computing resources to accomplish a specific task, that is called a “job”.
+- **Job:** when you request the computing resources to accomplish a specific task, that task SHALL be called a "job".

-- **Synchronous jobs:** this is a job that MUST run immediately.
+  - **Immediate job:** this is a job that MUST run immediately.
 It MAY interact with humans or peripherals as needed.
+It MUST be synchronously scheduled and completes asynchronously.
+Results will be available in the future.

-Asynchronous jobs: these are jobs SHALL be scheduled to be run when resources are available.
+  - **Scheduled job:** this is a job that SHALL be scheduled immediately to be run when resources are available.
+Work will happen in the future, with results available in the future after it completes.

+  - **Query job:** this is a job that SHALL be scheduled immediately and SHALL complete syncronously with the response providing results.

-- **Timeout:** asynchronous jobs MAY be submitted with a timeout specified such that they MUST be scheduled within the timeout or they will be marked as failed.
+- **Timeout:** jobs MAY be submitted with a timeout specified.
 This is another way of representing a required service-level-agreement (SLA) necessary for the workload.
+Jobs with a timeout specified:

+  - they MUST be scheduled within the timeout or they will be marked as failed.

+  - they MUST complete within the timeout value or they will be stopped and marked as failed.

-- **Throughput:** This is the measure of the number of jobs that can be processed by specified hardware/software configuration over a specific period of time.
+- **Throughput:** This is the measure of the number of jobs, executing a similar workload type, that can be processed by specified hardware/software configuration over or within a specific period of time.

 - **Deterministic service requirements:** this is where the